charmoniumQ/PROBE/docs/benchmark_suite/README.md

 Using the tools selected above, we identified all benchmarks that have been used in prior work.
 We excluded benchmarks for which we could not even find the original program (e.g., TextTransfer), benchmarks that were not available for Linux (e.g., Internet Explorer), benchmarks with a graphical component (e.g., Notepad++) , or benchmarks with an interactive component (e.g., GNU Midnight Commander).

-We implemented the benchmarks as packages for the [Nix package manager](https://nixos.org/guides/how-nix-works), so they are runnable on many different platforms.
+We implemented the benchmarks as packages for the Nix package manager^[See https://nixos.org/guides/how-nix-works], so they are runnable on many different platforms.
 Nix has official installers for Linux, Mac OS X, and Windows Subsystem for Linux on i686, x86_64, and aarch64 architectures, but FreeBSD and OpenBSD both package Nix themselves, and it can likely be built from source on even more platforms.

 We also added new benchmarks: